Safe holidays. Experts warn against Sosnowsky's hogweed

 GIS APPEALS:

-You can always check the location of the Sosnowsky's hogweed in Poland in the online database, which currently has almost 3,000 locations.
-In turn, if you notice the Sosnowsky's hogweed, report it to the 24-hour emergency number of the municipal guard 986!
+You can always check the location of Sosnowsky's hogweed in Poland in an online database, which currently has nearly 3,000 locations.
+If you spot Sosnowsky's hogweed, report it to the 24-hour emergency number 986 of the Municipal Police!

 /source: www.gis.gov.pl/